deltwalrus/GSWT/terraform-getting-started.md

 }
 ```

-Initialize Terraform with the `init` command.
+Once your configuration file is ready, initialize your working Terraform directory with the `init` command to prepare it for use:

 ```shell
 $ terraform init
 ```

 You shoud check the output of this command for any errors and follow the provided suggestions to fix them.
-This command If it ran successfully, you should see output similar to the below:
+If it ran successfully, you should see output similar to the below:

 ```shell
 Initializing the backend...